gasandov/cn-challenge/README.md

 5. cors: needed to communicate client with the server
 6. newsapi: since this server is a middle layer between the client and the actual API I preferred to use their API

+## Supported Routes

+1. GET /docs
+2. POST /api/news
+3. POST /api/news/headlines

 ## Notes

-- API Key: bbcf593f9aef4f3ca3176e830bb42932 (obviously this is not exposed like this in a real project, but since the repo will be visible to the reviewers then is not a big deal)
+- API Key: `bbcf593f9aef4f3ca3176e830bb42932` (obviously this is not exposed like this in a real project, but since the repo will be visible to the reviewers then is not a big deal)